-- 10. Reinstall the wheel ornament. - 1.
-Put the wheel ornament in position.
+10. Reinstall the wheel ornament.

+1. Put the wheel ornament in position.

-On some models, align the cutout of the wheel ornament with the valve stem as shown.
+Type A-Align the cutout of the wheel ornament with the valve stem as shown.

 2. Then firmly tap the outer edge of the wheel cap with the side or heel of your hand to snap it into place.